parth-panara/IS601_parth_project-3_/readme.md

 ## Project Description

-We must allow users to log in and upload a CSV of their playlist and have it displayed on the dashboard.
+This is Project 3 of IS 601.
+A project is about allow users to log in and upload a CSV of their playlist and have it displayed on the dashboard.

 Requirements: